Cop Rock: Casting

 Larry Joshua brought his own guitar to his audition and performed "When She Wants Good Lovin'" and "Then You Can Tell Me Goodbye".
 During this time, David Gianopoulos heard about the series after running into Joshua near 42nd Street.
 Revealing to his agent that he had been secretly singing in several bands for over six years, Gianopoulos auditioned with Ben E. King's "Stand by Me" at Lincoln Center, where several other cast members also had their auditions.
 Originally, Gianopoulos had auditioned for the role of LaRusso before being told by Bochco to audition for the role of Officer Andy Campo.
 The following day, he performed Bruce Springsteen's "Hungry Heart" and received the part.

 Ronny Cox was told by pilot director Gregory Hoblit that he would get the role of Chief Roger Kendrick whether or not he could sing.
 Broadway performer Anne Bobby, however, had to audition, doing so on a Saturday where she said she saw her friend Jane Krakowski.
-Furthermore, Paul McCrane was told by Hoblit and Bochco that they did not have a part for him at the moment and reassured him that they would write a new character once the show entered production; McCrane was later cast as Detective Bob McIntire.
+Furthermore, Paul McCrane was told by Hoblit and Bochco that they did not have a part for him at the moment and reassured him that they would write a new character once the show entered production; McCrane was later cast as Detective Bob McIntyre.

 Several cast and guest stars had previously appeared on Hill Street Blues, including Bochco's wife Barbara Bosson (Fay Furillo on Blues, Mayor Plank on Cop Rock).
 Hill Street cast member Charles Haid was a producer and directed one episode.
 The seventh episode "Cop-a-Feeliac" opens with a roll call scene and musical number "Let's Be Careful Out There," based on the Hill Street Blues catchphrase.
 At the end of the scene, James B. Sikking makes a cameo appearance, uncredited and without dialogue, as his Hill Street Blues character Howard Hunter.